Frequently Asked Questions For Writers

 Note: I also offer proofreading for spelling, grammar and formatting directly in your Final Draft or Fade In file.
 For native English speakers, I charge $1 per page if you also order notes and $1.25 per page if you order proofing alone.
 For non-native English speakers, I will quote you a price based on a sample of your script.
 For many writers, it'll be the same $1 per page.

-Returning customers and customer referrals still get $5 off (please give me the name of the person who referred you).
+Returning customers and customer referrals still get $5 off (just please give me the name of the person who referred you!).

 What's the difference between "script coverage" and "script notes"?